-Chrome's DevTools are great, but it's possible to add even more exciting features to your browser to make web design and development easier.
-Here are 32 of our favourite Chrome extensions.
+Chrome's DevTools are great, but it's possible to add even more exciting features to your internet browser to make web design and development easier.
+Here are 30 of our favourite Chrome extensions for web designers and developers.

-Award-winning writing software WriteWell is a very useful productivity tool to jumpstart any writing project - articles, ebooks, novels, blogs, etc. The Chrome extension offers a vast template library as well as outlines, tips, samples and smart phrases to guide you through the writing process.
+Award-winning writing software WriteWell is a useful productivity tool to help with any writing project.
+The Chrome extension offers a vast template library as well as outlines, tips, samples and smart phrases to guide you through the writing process – articles, ebooks, novels, blogs, etc.

 Radically speed up the processes of styling elements with DomFlags, a truly great extension that lets you create keyboard shortcuts for DOM elements!
 It's like having bookmarks for navigating the DOM; this will change the way you work with DevTools.